Chapter Thirty-One: A Night to Remember: Plot

 Kevin receives another letter telling them to recast Cheryl, which he is about to do when Cheryl's mother tells Cheryl she doesn't have permission, nor the personality to play Carrie.
 Kevin informs everyone that Carrie was recast, with Midge taking over.
 Toni goes to comfort Cheryl and encourages her to stand up to her mother.
 Alice and Midge rehearse ("Stay Here Instead"), but Alice becomes upset and runs off stage, with Betty running after her and comforting her.
 Archie realizes how much he's hurt his dad and goes to Hiram, telling him not to get in between him and his dad before returning the keys to the Firebird.

 On opening night, Betty arranges for Hal to come to the house and he and Alice reunite.
 Archie buys a beat up car from the junkyard so he and his dad could work on it together, touching Fred.
 The cast is in the dressing room ("A Night We'll Never Forget") getting ready, while Cheryl goes over to Thistlehouse.
 Cheryl confronts her mother and threatens to burn the house down, wanting emancipation, the house, and for her and Claudius to leave.
 FP arrives at the play but leaves after seeing that Alice and Hal made up.

 Veronica notes to Chuck how she's noticed his behavior has changed while he's been in the play.
 Chic enters the dressing room, surprising Betty.
 As the play starts, Alice begins her part ("Evening Prayers") and cues Midge, who doesn't appear.
-When the curtain lifts, she's revealed to be pinned against the walls with knives with a message from the Black Hood.
+When the curtain lifts, she's revealed to be pinned against the walls by knives and with a message from the Black Hood.
 The crowd bursts into screams upon realizing this was not part of the play.